Dora Beregi

-Dora Beregi is a former female international table tennis player from Hungary and later England and Australia.
+Dora Beregi (8 August 1915 – 8 February 2011) was an international table tennis player from Hungary and later England and Australia.

 Table tennis career

-She won a silver medal at the 1938 World Table Tennis Championships with Ida Ferenczy in the doubles when representing Hungary.
+Beregi won a silver medal at the 1938 World Table Tennis Championships with Ida Ferenczy in the doubles when representing Hungary.

 Being of Jewish descent she moved to England from Europe before the war and then represented England.

-She was a member of the winning England team at the 1948 World Table Tennis Championships and in addition won two more medals in the doubles with Helen Elliot and Richard Bergmann respectively.
+Beregi was a member of the winning England team at the 1948 World Table Tennis Championships and in addition won two more medals in the doubles with Helen Elliot and Richard Bergmann respectively.

 Two more medals were won in the 1950 World Table Tennis Championships; a gold in the doubles with Helen Elliot and a bronze in the team event.
 She was also the winner of six English Open tournaments.

-She also in the Australian championships in Brisbane Australia in 1950. later she emigrated to Australia.
+Beregi also participated in the Australian championships in Brisbane in 1950. later she emigrated to Australia.

 Personal life

-She married a Devonian Mr Devenney and became Dora Devenney.
+Beregi married a Devonian Mr Devenney and became Dora Devenney.

+Beregi died in Sydney on 8 February 2011 at the age of 95.